Laser vs. Inkjet – What’s the difference?

 Which solution is right for you?

 After comparing inkjet and laser it’s clear that there are some similarities between the two technologies.
 It’s also clear that one is not better than the other.
 They’re both feasible options, but they’re most effective when used for their relevant applications.
+Understanding the difference between laser ink vs inkjet and which is best for you comes down to your specific production requirements.
 To make the right decision on which technology to choose, the best approach is to first consider the application of the code.
 Then, determining which option will be the most viable for your budget based on the cost of capital and total cost of ownership.